 Melani: One of my colleagues in the English Department read a book called ‘Reaching Boys, Teaching Boys: Strategies That Work – And Why’ by Michael Reichert.
 She has always been sensitive to the problems boys face in class, after having helped her son through some of the problems he experienced in traditional schooling.
 Knowing that I am always keen to look at new ideas in education, she discussed some of the information from the book with me.
 A bit of research showed that over the past few years all the students who failed a grade at our school were boys, the bottom performers were always boys … and the discipline problems we faced always involved boys.
 Always.
 Not regularly, not overwhelmingly.
 Always.

 Luckily our headmaster is willing to try new things.
 All it took was one conversation.

 Me: What did your school decide to do about it?

 Melani: As a pilot project, we split the boys’ and girls’ English classes in Grade 9.
 I volunteered to teach all of the boys.
 It was only after we made the decision to split these classes that I did more in-depth research towards trying to figure out what was really going on with boys in school.
 It seems that the problem is universal.
 Schools teach mostly for girls.

 Me: That sounds a bit controversial.

 Melani: It is.
 But not in the way people might think.
-We expect of our students to ‘pay attention’ (read: sit still and listen to me).
-We expect of our students to find the same things important that we do (the subject matter, their grades).
+We expect our students to ‘pay attention’ (read: sit still and listen to me).
+We expect our students to find the same things important that we do (the subject matter, their grades).
 Boys simply do not function this way.
 Girls do.
 Almost everything we do in schools is aimed at the way girls learn best.
-I can’t count the amount of times that I handed out a test where a boy got a C, and I would talk to him about how capable he was of at least a B (and probably an A), all I would get is a shrug.
+I can’t count the number of times that I handed out a test where a boy got a C, and I would talk to him about how capable he was of at least a B (and probably an A), all I would get is a shrug.
 It didn’t seem to matter as much to them.